 It’s often said that quarterly business reviews are strategic, rather than tactical, in nature.
 This suggests that the review time is an opportunity to engage with the client about the future business plans and goals and strategize how you can deliver on those goals by adding additional value.

-PEI used to send their clients quotes from a spreadsheet they exported out of ConnectWise for any equipment expiring to review on a call seperate from the QBR.
+PEI used to send their clients quotes from a spreadsheet they exported out of ConnectWise for any equipment expiring to review on a call separate from the QBR.
 The QBR calls were over an hour in length and mostly consisted of reviewing reports.
 According to LeBlanc, clients usually did not accept or show up to the meetings.
 To fix these issues, LeBlanc removed the heavy emphasis on reports and shifted the QBR meetings to a team-centric approach, having each of the PEI client care team members discuss the agenda items.

 Reports were sent to their clients with a brief synopsis, giving them a chance to prepare questions.
 This turned out to be too much to ask a client to digest prior to the QBR, and the reports were phased out.
 On the day of the quarterly business review, LeBlanc and the client instead spent their time on more meaningful dialogue about how PEI could support their future business goals.